 The party was originally presented in Downtown San Diego by Bill and Beverly Muchnic.
 Herb Kratze next moved the party to the current Hilton San Diego/Del Mar location.
 Others have presided over the event, including Dave and Joanne Cooper, John Amberg, Poo Wyer, Dave Nuffer, Philip Moody and Dan Reid.

 Due to the untimely passing of Dan Reid on August 30, 2020, the event is now managed by President Sandi Joyce.

-To read more about Dan Reid, please click on the link above for his bio.
+To read more about Dan Reid, please click here for his bio.

 To see the first 1988 program, featuring many outstanding musicians, click the button below:

 The 2018-2019 Parties were hosted by Dan Reid.
 The 2022 Party will be held February 25-27, 2022.

 Currently, San Diego Jazz Party Board Member Directors are: Sandi Joyce – President, Russell King – Vice President, Don Fall – Treasurer, Deborah Morrison - Secretary, Jennifer Reid - Volunteer Coordinator, and Janet Fall - Special Projects.